sosaria7/appleinpc/README.md

 # Apple in PC

-AIPC(Apple in PC) is an Apple //e computer emulator for Windows.
+AIPC(Apple in a PC) is an Apple //e computer emulator for Windows.

 AIPC is open source under GPL and free to use.